Cloudouble/xdr/README.md

 Can be used to defined default options for the `XDR.factory()` method.
 By default, it includes a default `includes` method.
 This can be overriden or other options as described above can have default value defined here as required.

+The `cacheExpiry` option can be used to customize how long in milliseconds the libary should cache responses from retrieved .X files.
+The default is 10000 milliseconds (10 seconds).

 ### ```XDR.version```

 Returns the current version of the SimpleXDR library.

+## Built-in Types

+The following types are built-in to the library:

+* `XDR.types._core.int`: an integer type, may be signed or unsigned.
+For example `const one = new XDR.types._core.int(1)` or `const one = new XDR.types._core.int(new Uint8Array([0,0,0,1]))`.
+* `XDR.types._core.bool`: a boolean type: `const myFalse = new XDR.types._core.bool(false)`.
+* `XDR.types._core.float`: a floating point type.
+* `XDR.types._core.double`: a double precision floating point type.
+* `XDR.types._core.hyper`: a 64-bit signed integer type.
+* `XDR.types._core.opaque`: an opaque byte array type.
+* `XDR.types._core.string`: a variable length string type.
+* `XDR.types._core.void`: a void (null) type.
+* `XDR.types._core.typedef`: a base type definition type which may be used to define other types with similar structures to the core types.
+This is the same as `XDR.types._base.TypeDef`

+You may define a new complex type by extending the `XDR.types._base.BaseClass`, however it is recommended to create complex types using .X type definitions.

+In all cases, an instance of a type, can be serialized as the property formatted bytes via the `bytes` property, and parsed back into a live JavaScript value via the `value` property.
+They can be created using either a live JavaScript value of the correct type, or via a valid UInt8Array of bytes.

+The core types generally behave as their values do as far as possible, for example `one + 1 = 2`.
+All types when converted to a string will render as a base64 encoded byte string, so \`${one}\` will render as `'AAAAAQ=='` rather then `'1'`.

 ## Recommended Type Definition and Development Process